Museums you won’t want to leave

 4Minka-en

-This park of restored thatch-roofed houses is an outdoor historical museum, just a short train ride from central Tokyo
+Walk through a park of restored thatch-roofed houses that’s an outdoor historical museum, just a short train ride from central Tokyo

-23 thatch-roofed houses • You can go inside • Visitor center showing how they are made • In a beautiful park
+23 thatch-roofed houses • You can go inside • Visitor center exhibits show how they are constructed without nails • In a beautiful park

 Tell me more!